GrammaTech/grammatech.github.io/prj/cram.md

 enforce many of the Rust programming abstractions at the C++ level.
 This prepares and facilitates, possibly even enables, the actual translation into Rust.
-Our migration then continues by identifying computational patterns in the C++ program and migrating them into Rust code templates, supported by a library for code pattern migration.
+Our migration then continues by identifying computational patterns in the C++ program and translating them into Rust code templates, supported by a library for code pattern translation.

 <center class="w3-text-dark-grey gt-smaller-on-small">
   <div class="w3-light-grey w3-round" style="width:400pt;padding:0.5em;">